2i2i/whitepaper/README.md

 [^chronyonlyworstcasefinite]: This is a service guarantee for those bidding the minimum (chrony).
 A highroller is basically participating in an auction for a sooner service, which is only sooner iff $\mathcal{I}_\text{CHR} < \mathcal{I}_\text{HR}$.
 An subjective bid might never be serviced, as it depends on the seller's subjective value function.
 A lurker is by definition never serviced.

 [^auditabilityisbetter]: Even better than transparency is privacy with auditibility.
 This allows entities to maintain private information whilst satisfying society that everything is legal.

+[^multidimoptimisation]: Based on my own experimentation on highly noisy and highly dimensional optimisation, I have found a multi-start Nelder-Maed to provide the best result.
+By observing resulting parameter distributions based on diverse starting points, by coincidence, an anomoly of noise presenting as a spike can be confused for a true optimum, which should have many starting points ending in it.

+[^implementation]: about.2i2i.app is the v1 version with supply=time.
+A v2 version is being built.

+[^acknowledgement]: The information found in this white paper was obtained with the help of Solli Kim.
+Thank you Solli for sharing your mind.